10 Things You Should Do After Being Diagnosed with Diabetes

 Once you’ve been diagnosed with diabetes, take a good look at your insurance plan so that you understand how or if your medical appointments, medication, and medical supplies will be covered.

-Speak with an insurance representative in order to understand the cost of your monthly premium and any deductibles or out-of-pocket expenses you could incur.
+Speak with an insurance representative to understand the cost of your monthly premium and any deductibles or out-of-pocket expenses you could incur.

 People with diabetes spend more money on healthcare than those who don’t have the condition, so ensure that you find the most affordable and comprehensive plan available to you.